siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 004 No Sources or Sinks.md

 analysis could study genuine sources or sinks.
 They are simply not the subject of the present argument.

+This does not mean the present branch cannot recover what classical physics calls sources.
+It means that charge, mass, and related source-like quantities must appear here as organized closures or effective summaries of one continuous transport, not as primitive terms inserted into the continuity equation.

 Continuity gives local accounting.
 We now explore what it implies for the shape of energy reorganization as a complete process.